Pepper and UC Davis host UCSD

 San Diego; Monday, 6 p.m.
 EST

-BOTTOM LINE: UC Davis plays the UCSD Tritons after Elijah Pepper scored 29 points in UC Davis' 83-79 win against the CSU Fullerton Titans.
+BOTTOM LINE: UC Davis plays the UCSD Tritons after Elijah Pepper scored 29 points in UC Davis' 83-79 victory over the CSU Fullerton Titans.

 The Tritons have gone 3-4 in home games.
-UCSD gives up 70.2 points to opponents and has been outscored by 5.4 points per game.
+UCSD ranks ninth in the Big West in team defense, allowing 70.2 points while holding opponents to 43.7% shooting.

-The Aggies are 3-2 in conference games.
-UC Davis ranks second in the Big West with 25.6 defensive rebounds per game led by Pepper averaging 4.7.
+The Aggies are 3-2 in Big West play.
+UC Davis ranks fifth in the Big West with 13.5 assists per game led by Pepper averaging 3.8.

+The Tritons and Aggies face off Monday for the first time in Big West play this season.

-TOP PERFORMERS: Roddie Anderson III is averaging 9.9 points and 3.4 assists for the Tritons.
-Bryce Pope is averaging 18.4 points over the last 10 games for UCSD.
+TOP PERFORMERS: Bryce Pope is shooting 43.7% and averaging 18.4 points for the Tritons.
+Roddie Anderson III is averaging 9.9 points over the last 10 games for UCSD.

 Pepper is averaging 19.4 points, 5.9 rebounds and 3.8 assists for the Aggies.
-Ty Johnson is averaging 15.1 points over the last 10 games for UC Davis.
+Ty Johnson is averaging 15.1 points and 1.8 steals over the past 10 games for UC Davis.

 LAST 10 GAMES: Tritons: 3-7, averaging 64.7 points, 30.4 rebounds, 10.8 assists, 6.5 steals and 2.3 blocks per game while shooting 40.4% from the field.
 Their opponents have averaged 69.8 points per game.